 "I had been to other festivals, but Tanglewood showed me what it's like to play in a professional level orchestra, because the student orchestra there is a professional level orchestra."

-All Fellows participate in substantial chamber music projects, coached by resident faculty, BSO members, and internationally renowned guests such as Yo-Yo Ma, Thomas Adès, and Emanuel Ax.
-Violinists, violists, and cellists begin their summer with the Juilliard String Quartet Seminar.
-This intensive workshop of coachings and masterclasses is led by current members of the Juilliard String Quartet and TMC resident faculty, and culminates in a marathon concert.
+All Fellows participate in substantial chamber music projects, coached by resident faculty, BSO members, and internationally renowned guests.
+Violinists, violists, and cellists begin their summer with the String Quartet Seminar.
+This intensive workshop of coachings and masterclasses culminates in a marathon concert.
 Double bass, woodwind, brass, and percussion players begin their summer with ensemble playing, including newly-commissioned works for brass ensemble, woodwind ensemble, and double bass septet, plus an annual brass and percussion concert.
 The TMC places a considerable emphasis on contemporary music, both in recitals throughout the summer and particularly during the world-renowned Festival of Contemporary Music.

 “When I give a class or do a coaching, I am not really coaching students….These musicians are a few years away from being my colleagues.”

 - BSO Associate Principal Timpanist Daniel Bauch, TMC 2001-02